berlin-ab/greenplum-tools/README.md

 # GPDB Tools

-1. A collection of bash scripts, variables, and aliases to aid in GPDB development.
+- A collection of bash scripts, variables, and aliases to aid in GPDB development.
-2. Editor configurations:
+- Editor configurations:
    * emacs
+   * (hopefully more soon)

 ## Installation